 - We provide an individual orientation to all veterans using their VA educational benefits at Parkland College for the first time.

-- Our veterans and military personnel student services coordinator, Kristina Taylor, is available to assist you or refer you to the appropriate resource for any questions you may have in regard to your education.
-You can contact her by phone at 217/351-2222 or by email at email@example.com.
+Our veteran and military personnel student services coordinator, Kristina Taylor, is available to assist you with the resources offered through the Financial Aid and Veteran Services Office.
+You can contact her by phone at 217/351-2222, or by email at firstname.lastname@example.org.